How do I pinpoint the problem?

 What kind of conditions should I be looking for in PingPlotter?
 I get occasional timeouts in applications I'm using - how do I know what's causing those problems?

-Ideally, what you're looking to do is correlate a performance problem in some other application (ie: web, online game, stock trading, telnet, etc) with graphical data in PingPlotter.
-PingPlotter data, by itself, can often help to track down problems, but most providers need you to complain about some real service problems before they will act on it.
+Ideally, you're looking to correlate a performance problem in some other application (i.e.: web, online game, stock trading, telnet, etc.) with graphical data in PingPlotter.
+PingPlotter data, by itself, can often help track down problems, but most providers need you to complain about some real service problems before they will act on it.
 If you can say 'I normally play X game in the evening, but I keep getting disconnected.
 Look at this PingPlotter data I collected during one session.
 See the problem here?', that can be a call to action for them, rather than just a random data point.

 When you're expecting to experience a problem, start PingPlotter and trace to the target of the service you'll be using (example: if you're going to be using telnet to access your remote web server, run PingPlotter against that server).

-Now, go about your business - doing whatever thing you normally do.
-When (and if) you experience a problem switch over to PingPlotter and create a comment for the time period it happened (See the 'Creating a comment or note' in our Getting Started Guide for instructions on how to do this).
+Now, go about your business doing whatever you normally do.
+When (and if) you experience a problem, switch over to PingPlotter and create a comment for the time period it happened (See the 'Creating a comment or note' in our Getting Started Guide for instructions on how to do this).

 Your mission here is to locate a pattern, recognizable in the PingPlotter graph of the final destination, that happens when performance problems occur.
 If you can establish this pattern, then you might be able to determine where this pattern first occurs (ie: which hop or combination of hops) - which can help you understand what's causing the problem, and who to complain to.

 Look for patterns in the final destination - packet loss periods, latency.
 Put comments on them when they happen.
 Then, go back and look at previous hops to see if you can find things that happened in common at the times when you're seeing problems.